tmnyoni/businessCanvas/README.md

 ## THE BUSINESS MODEL CANVAS

-The Business Model Canvas is a strategic management template for creating new business models and documenting existing ones.
+The Business Model Canvas is a strategic management template for creating new <a href="https://en.wikipedia.org/wiki/Business_model"> business models </a> and documenting existing ones.
 It provides a visual chart with pieces detailing a firm's or product's value proposition, infrastructure, consumers, and finances, supporting firms in aligning their operations by demonstrating potential trade-offs.

 #### Installation
 1. Create a virtual environment where you will install your packages.<br />